maltehedderich/blog/docs/posts/dspy_miprov2.md

 }
 ```

 Notice the label is binary, but our signature predicts six levels.
-This is a common reality: granular labels are expensive to curate.
+Ideally, your dataset should match the target, but in reality, we rarely work with perfect conditions.
 The metric bridges the gap by mapping six-level predictions to binary decisions for scoring, while still rewarding calibration.
 MIPROv2 uses that signal to discover richer classification strategies than the labels alone could teach.

+Phoenix makes it easy to manage datasets and track experiments.
 The dataset can be accessed via the Phoenix client:

 ```python
 from phoenix.client import Client